 Batteries and electronic devices can have dangerous effects due to sparks or short circuit.
 The requirements regarding the transport of batteries are considerable, and for spare batteries, the restrictions are especially extensive.

 The transport in carry-on baggage is allowed under certain circumstances.
 The information notice (PNG, 138 kB, 08.11.2017) (image on the left), illustrates, which the special requirements are, and shows, which electronic devices may contain lithium batteries.
+Loose lithium spare batteries and power banks must be individually protected so as to prevent short circuits.

 Electronic devices and spare batteries